 We are a clinical-stage biopharmaceutical company with limited operating history.
 Our net loss was \$132.5 million and \$128.2 million for the years ended December 31, 2023 and 2022, respectively.
 As of December 31, 2023, we had an accumulated deficit of \$528.4 million.
 To date, we have not generated any revenue from product sales and have financed our operations primarily through sales of our equity interests, including public offerings of our common stock, proceeds from our collaborations and debt financing.
 We are still in the early stages of development of our product candidates.
 As a result, we expect that it will be several years, if ever, before we have a product candidate ready for regulatory approval and commercialization.
 We may never succeed in these activities and, even if we do, may never generate revenues that are significant enough to achieve profitability.
 To become and remain profitable, we must succeed in developing, obtaining marketing approval for, and commercializing products that generate significant revenue.
-This will require us to be successful in a range of challenging activities, including, without limitation, successfully completing clinical- and commercial-scale manufacturing, obtaining marketing approval for our product candidates, manufacturing, marketing and selling any products for which we may obtain marketing approval, identifying collaborators to develop product candidates we identify or additional uses of existing product candidates, and successfully completing development of product candidates for our collaboration partners.
+This will require us to be successful in a range of challenging activities, including, without limitation, successfully completing preclinical studies and clinical trials of our product candidates, discovering additional product candidates, establishing arrangements with third parties for the conduct of our clinical trials, procuring clinical- and commercial-scale manufacturing, obtaining marketing approval for our product candidates, manufacturing, marketing and selling any products for which we may obtain marketing approval, identifying collaborators to develop product candidates for our collaboration uses of existing product candidates, and successfully completing development of product candidates for our collaboration partners.